RICHMONT GRADUATE UNIVERSITY

 Dean of the School of Counseling and Professor.
 Licensed Professional Counselor, Licensed Marital and Family Therapist.
 AAMFT Approved Supervisor, CCE Approved Clinical Supervisor.
 Ph.D., Th.M., M.Div., M.A., New Orleans Baptist Theological Seminary; M.M.
 University of South Carolina; B.S., B.A, Southern Wesleyan University.
 Specializations: Supervision, Ethics, Diagnosis, Consulting, and Individual Therapy.

-Director of the Online Clinical Mental Health Counseling Program, Coordinator of the Trauma Certificate Program, and Associate Professor of Counseling.
+Director of the Online Clinical Mental Health Counseling Modality, Coordinator of the Trauma Certificate Program, and Associate Professor of Counseling.
 Licensed Professional Counselor, Nationally Certified Counselor, Certified Professional Counselor Supervisor.
 Ph.D., Counselor Education and Supervision, Mercer University; MA, Professional Counseling with specializations in Trauma Counseling and Counseling and Spirituality, Richmont Graduate University; BA, Psychology, Taylor University.
 Specializations: Relational psychodynamic theory and practice, developmental trauma, religious and spiritual coping in response to trauma, spiritually oriented psychotherapy, and clinical supervision.
 Member: ACA, ACES, SACES, LPCAGA, CAPS.

 Assistant Professor.
 Licensed Professional Counselor, Licensed Mental Health Counselor.
 Ph.D.
 Counselor Education and Supervision, Indiana University of Pennsylvania; M.S.
 Palm Beach Atlantic University; B.A.
 Florida State University.
 Specializations: trauma, anxiety, depression, identity development, borderline personality disorder, substance and process addictions, Christian counseling.
 Member: ACA, ACES, PCA, NARACES